Verizon revenue drops as subscriber additions disappoint

 Churn, or customer defections, among postpaid wireless retail customers increased to 1.04 percent of total wireless subscribers, compared with the average estimate of 0.99 percent, according to FactSet.

-Verizon's shares were down 2.5 percent at $49.10 in premarket trading.
-Up to Wednesday's close, the stock had risen 8.76 percent since the start of the year.

-(Reporting by Aishwarya Venugopal in Bengaluru; Editing by Saumyadeb Chakrabarty)
+(Reporting by Aishwarya Venugopal in Bengaluru and Malathi Nayak in New York; Editing by Saumyadeb Chakrabarty and Bernadette Baum)